 What If It Is Not Counterfeit?

 Now, let’s say that you have a legitimate copy and this is an error message.
-You can restore your system and enter your information to properly fix this.
+You can restore your system and enter your information to fix this properly.
 The information you need will be on the computer or on the discs you used to install your operating system.
 It’s that simple.
 You can reformat your computer, you can reinstall software, or you can restore it outright.

 Steps To Remove The Counterfeit Windows Issue